mkurman/synthetic-questions-generation/README.md

 # Synthetic Questions Generation

-Generate diverse, engaging questions from text using multiple LLM providers (OpenAI-compatible, Anthropic, Gemini, OpenRouter, Groq, Together, Cerebras, Qwen/DeepInfra, Kimi, Z.ai, Ollama, Chutes).
+Generate diverse, engaging questions from text using multiple LLM providers (OpenAI-compatible, Anthropic, Gemini, OpenRouter, Groq, Together, Cerebras, Qwen/DeepInfra, Kimi, Z.ai, Ollama, Chutes, Hugging Face).

 To diversify outputs, the generator randomly selects a writing style for each item (e.g., formal and academic; casual and conversational; funny and humorous; thought‑provoking and philosophical; practical and application‑focused; analytical and critical; creative and imaginative; simple and straightforward; detailed and comprehensive; or concise and direct).